biome-sh/biome-operator/examples/config/README.md

 # User configuration

-This examples demonstrates how to leverage the `user.toml` configuration mechanism for Habitat Services within the operator.
+This examples demonstrates how to leverage the `user.toml` configuration mechanism for Biome Services within the operator.

-When a `user.toml` file is located at `/hab/user/$servicename/config/`, it is automatically loaded by the supervisor.
+When a `user.toml` file is located at `/bio/user/$servicename/config/`, it is automatically loaded by the supervisor.
 We leverage Kubernetes Secrets to mount a file in that path.